 - a.
-Prior approval of the Commission shall be required in the following cases: - 1.
-Data Sharing involving personal data under control and custody of any government body; - 2.
-Data Sharing for purpose of research. - b.
+Prior approval of the Commission shall be required in cases where data sharing involves personal data under control and custody of any government body, unless the proposed data sharing is specifically authorized by law. - b.
+Data sharing for purpose of research shall require prior approval unless the Commission or a body authorized by the Commission, or by law, has approved the protocol for the proposed research. - c.
 Data Sharing should be in accordance with these Rules and other issuances of the Commission.